-Installing superstructural parts and fittings to the high vacuum connection is the responsibility of the operating company.
+The assembly of vertical superstructural parts on the high vacuum connection is the responsibility of the operating company.
 The loading capacity of the high vacuum flange is specific for the turbopump used.
+The total weight of superstructural parts must not exceed the maximum values specified.